chunnodu/blog/content/posts/Reading List 2021.md

 5. Between the World and Me - Ta-Nehisi Coates
 6. Rework(a) - Jason Fried + DHH
 7. Softwware Wasteland(a) - Dave McComb
+8. Class Struggle in Africa - Kwame Nkrumah
+9. Getting Things Done(a) - David Allen
+10. The Psychology of Money(a) - Addison Bell

 ### In Progress
 - The Penguin Book of Japanese Short Stories